hideandzeek/cse15l-lab-reports/Lab Report 1 - Remote Access and FileSystem (Week 1).md

 The working directory was /home

-The output listed the names of the files in the specified directory
+The output listed the names of the files in the specified directory, which contained Hello.class, Hello.java, messages, and the README file.

 3. path to a file: